grammarly/rocker-compose/README.md

 $
 ```

-Rocker-compose automatically pulled the newer version 4.2.2 of wordpress and restarted the container.
-Note that our "db" and "db_data" containers were untouched since they haven't been changed.
+`rocker-compose` has automatically pulled the newer version 4.2.2 of Wordpress and restarted the container.
+Note that our `db` and `db_data` containers were untouched since they haven't been changed.

 ```
 $ docker ps -a | grep wordpress